-- 1. Calculate angles, distances and levels and Identify data collection methods and prepare field notes. - 2.
-To Understand the working principles of survey instruments and Estimate measurement errors and apply corrections - 3.
-Ability to measure horizontal, vertical, and zenith angles with a transit, theodolite, total station or survey grade Global Navigation Satellite System (GNSS) instruments. - 4.
-Ability to Relate the knowledge on Surveying to the new frontiers of science like Hydrographic surveying, Electronic Distance Measurement, Global Positioning System, Photogrammetry and Remote Sensing.
+- 1. Calculate angles, distances and levels, Identify data collection methods and prepare field notes. - 2.
+Understanding the working principles of survey instruments, estimate measurement errors and apply corrections. - 3.
+Interpret survey data and Compute Areas and Volumes. - 4.
+Measure horizontal, vertical, and zenith angles with a transit, theodolite and total station instruments. - 5.
+Relate the knowledge on Surveying to the new frontiers of science like Hydrographic surveying, Electronic Distance Measurement, Global Positioning System, Photogrammetry and Remote Sensing.

-Introduction and Basic Concepts: Introduction, Objectives, classification and principles of surveying, Scales, Shrinkage of Map, Conventional symbols and Code of Signals, Surveying accessories, phases of surveying.

-Measurement of Distances and Directions
+Introduction and Basic Concepts

+Introduction, Objectives, classification and principles of surveying, Scales, Shrinkage of Map, Conventional symbols and Code of Signals, Surveying accessories, phases of surveying.
+Measurement of Distances and Directions.

-Linear distances- Approximate methods, Direct Methods- Chains- Tapes, ranging, Tape corrections, indirect methods- optical methods- E.D.M. method.
+Linear distances: Approximate methods, Direct Methods- Chains- Tapes, ranging, Tape corrections, indirect methods- optical methods- E.D.M. method.

-Prismatic Compass- Bearings, included angles, Local Attraction, Magnetic Declination, and dip.
+Prismatic Compass: Bearings, Included Angles, Local Attraction, Magnetic Declination and dip.

-Levelling and Contouring
+UNIT II Levelling and Contouring

-Leveling- Basics definitions, types of levels and levelling staves, temporary adjustments, methods of levelling, booking and Determination of levels- HI Method-Rise and Fall method, Effect of Curvature of Earth and Refraction.

-Contouring- Characteristics and uses of Contours, Direct & Indirect methods of contour surveying, interpolation and sketching of Contours.

-Computation of Areas and Volumes

-Areas - Determination of areas consisting of irregular boundary and regular boundary (coordinates, MDM, DMD methods), Planimeter.
+Levelling: Basics definitions, types of levels and levelling staves, temporary adjustments, methods of levelling, booking and Determination of levels - Height of Instrument Method, Rise and fall method, Effect of Curvature of Earth and Refraction.
+Contouring: Characteristics and uses of Contours, Direct & Indirect methods of contour surveying, interpolation and sketching of contours.
+Computation of Areas and Volumes.
+Areas: Determination of areas consisting of irregular boundary and regular boundary(coordinates, MDM, DMD methods), Planimeter.

-Volumes - Computation of areas for level section and two level sections with and without transverse slopes, determination of volume of earth work in cutting and embankments, volume of borrow pits, capacity of reservoirs.
+Volumes: Computation of areas for level section and two level sections with and without transverse slopes, determination of volume of earth work in cutting and embankments, volume of borrow pits, capacity of reservoirs.